I am determined to see.

 The practice asked is extremely simple.
 So try it.
 You’ll probably be amazed at how often you forget, how the thought of doing it may flash into your mind only to be postponed because it isn’t convenient at the moment, or because “it isn’t really important,” and then forgotten completely.
 This is why the Workbook approaches the whole idea of structure with great caution; it knows there will be resistance, and is trying to make us realize just how important this deceptively simple practice really is.
 This is why it says: “Do not be distressed if you forget to do so, but make a real effort to remember” (5:2).

 “Your decision to see is all that vision requires” (3:1).
 If we could really get this lesson, in other words, and truly mean what we are saying, the job would be done.
 Vision would be ours.
 “In your determination to see is vision given you” (3:8).
 This is not a trivial lesson; it is the core of everything the Course is teaching.
 So let’s put our heart into it today!
-Let’s do this joyfully, even-dare I say?-religiously, every half hour.
+Let’s do this joyfully, even—dare I say?—religiously, every half hour.
 Let’s repeat the idea “slowly and positively” (5:1).
 Let’s “make a real effort to remember” (5:2).
-Let’s apply it “to any situation, person or event that upsets” us (5:3).
+Let’s apply it “to any situation, person, or event which upsets” us (5:3).

 You can see them differently, and you will.
 What you desire you will see.
 Such is the real law of cause and effect as it operates in the world.
 (5:4-6)